glassjr/Connect4Tournament/README.md

 ==========================================

-######To understand how to create your own Player class, you must read the source code for this project.
+#####To understand how to create your own Player class, you must read the source code for this project.
 However, here's a quick look at TestRunner, so you can just get a feel for how the game works.

-If you look at the main code in TestRunner, you'll see some code along the lines of:
+If you look at the humanGame method in TestRunner, you'll see some code along the lines of:

 	Game game = new Game(new HumanPlayer("Black"),new RandomAI(), 6,7,4,false);
 	Player winner = game.playGame();